Whipple Cholla (Cylindropuntia whipplei)

 Other Names: Plateau Cholla, Opuntia whipplei.

-Plant Form: Upright and shrub-like, often with one to several main stems.
+Plant Form: Typically upright, often with one to several main stems.
+Sometimes prostrate, sometimes bushy and shrub-like.

 Height: Usually to about 4 feet (to 7 feet).